What Color to Wear on a Date: Color Psychology Guide

 Context Matters: How Date Venue and Time Affect Color Choice

-Perhaps the most important factor in choosing date colors isn't the color itself, but how it interacts with the date context.
-The same color that works perfectly for an evening dinner might be wrong for a casual coffee date.
+Maybe the most important factor in choosing date colors isn't the color itself, but how it interacts with the date context.
+The same color that fits an evening dinner can be wrong for a casual coffee date.

 Casual Daytime Dates (Coffee, Lunch, Park):

-• Why: These colors feel approachable, friendly, and relaxed
+- Why: These colors feel friendly and relaxed

 Formal Evening Dates (Dinner, Theater, Gallery):